Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Financial assistance in the form of interest-free loans or grants, may be available through AFAS for those experiencing temporary financial hardships.

-For more information, contact your servicing Joint Base San Antonio Military and Family Readiness Center and ask for AFAS.
+For more information, contact your servicing Joint Base San Antonio Military and Family Readiness Center.